AntonLapshin/popup-validation/README.md

 // Hide all errors
 validation.hideAll();

-// Check if container is valid (body by default) validation.isValid();
+// Check if all the input fields inside of a container are valid (body by default) validation.isValid(); // returns true or false

-// Check if cotnainer is valid (body by default) + highlight validation.validate();
+// isValid + highlight
+validation.validate(); // returns true or false

-// Show a custom popup message on a DOM element validation.show(el, message);
+// Show a custom popup message on any DOM element validation.show(el, message);

 // Hide the popup message from the DOM element